dhruvateamaps/kata/architectural_characteristics.md

 ## Characteristics

-Scalability:
+Scalability: Ability to handle increase in number of users and user requests due to business growth and expansion

 Modularity: Ability to add new features based on new business ideas and opportunities

-Usability:
+Usability: Capacity of the system to provide conditions to perform tasks efficiently and effectively while enjoying the process

 Reliablity:

 Availablity:

-Resilience:
+Resilience: Ability to recover from failures

 Interoperability: Ability to work with other systems as required

-Deployability:
+Deployability: Ability to handle frequent upgrades

-Testability:
+Testability: Ability and ease of performing integration and functional level tests as well as test new components

-Affordability:
+Affordability: Ability to provide features that are cost-justificable